rei/create-package/README.md

 ## Contributing

 Modify existing templates freely.
-Add envirnonmental variables to `.env` to make them available for render.
+Add environmental variables to `.env` to make them available for render.

 Adding a new template is a more involved process.
 You'll need to create a new template directory and then ensure the Node scripts can process it.